makrai/notes/cummis18-speech-health.md

 * in speech based classification tasks including emotion recognition
   * see [150] for a recent review
-* Recent image classification research shows that the combination of semi-supervised learning in with few-shot networks can efficiently solve new learning tasks using only few training samples [151, 152]
+* Recent image classification research shows that the combination of semi-supervised learning with few-shot networks can efficiently solve new learning tasks using only few training samples [151, 152]
 * not tested yet in the speech-health domain